chrisabbotthauxwell/ProductsService/README.md

 }
 ```

-Orders can be placed only for one product at a time.
-One or more items of that product can be orderd in a single transaction.
+Orders can be placed only for one type of product at a time.
+One or more items of that product can be ordered in a single transaction.

 The Products Service subscribes to the `order placed` topic and decreases the `StockCount` for a product when a new order is placed.